Coupled electron-phonon hydrodynamics and viscous thermoelectric equations: Computational details

-To obtain the electronic and phononic band structures, as well as the electron-phonon and phonon-phonon couplings used in the construction of the scattering matrix, we used a 32$\times$32$\times$8 k-point grid and an 8$\times$8$\times$2 supercell, a pseudopotential~\cite{dal2014pseudopotentials} parameterized in the RRKJ~\cite{rappe1990optimized} method for the local density approximation, and a 70 Ry plane-wave energy cutoff.
-To compute electron-phonon matrix elements, we utilized the open-source density-functional theory (DFT) JDFTx code~\cite{sundararaman2017jdftx}.
-For the generation of third-order phonon-phonon coupling matrix elements, we used the d3q density-functional perturbation theory (DFPT) module of~\cite{D3Q_package} Quantum ESPRESSO~\cite{qe}, as in Refs.~\cite{fugallo_thermal_2014,simoncelli2020}.
+To obtain the electronic and phononic band structures, as well as the electron-phonon and phonon-phonon couplings used in the construction of the scattering matrix, we used a 32$\times$32$\times$8 k-point grid, an 8$\times$8$\times$2 supercell, a pseudopotential generated with the Rappe-Rabe-Kaxiras-Joannopoulos (RRKJ) \cite{rappe1990optimized} method within the local density approximation \cite{dal2014pseudopotentials}, and a 70 Ry plane-wave energy cutoff.
+To compute electron-phonon matrix elements, we utilized the open-source density-functional theory (DFT) JDFTx code \cite{sundararaman2017jdftx}.
+For the generation of third-order phonon-phonon coupling matrix elements, we used the d3q density-functional perturbation theory (DFPT) module of Quantum ESPRESSO \cite{qe,D3Q_package}, as detailed in Refs.~\cite{fugallo_thermal_2014,simoncelli2020}.

-To calculate the transport coefficients from the linear-response solution of the electron-phonon BTE, we computed the electron-phonon scattering-matrix using temperature-dependent discrete grid of k and q points, as at low temperatures a much finer mesh of electron states is required for convergence.
-For phonons, we used consistently a 27$\times$27$\times$11 q-point mesh, and for electrons, we chose commensurate k-point meshes which resulted in transport properties converged up to 5\% of the total value, ranging from 567$\times$567$\times$231 at 30 K to 297$\times$297$\times$121 at 210 K. We note that to obtain an accurate relaxons solution, these meshes must be odd to respect the wavevector-inversion symmetry.
+To calculate the transport coefficients from the linear-response solution of the electron-phonon BTE, we computed the full scattering matrix~\cref{eq:symm_coupled_matrix} using temperature-dependent discrete grids of $k$ and $q$ points, as at low temperatures a much finer mesh of electron states is required for convergence.
+For phonons, we consistently used a 27$\times$27$\times$11 $q$-point mesh, and for electrons, we chose commensurate $k$-point meshes that resulted in transport properties converged to within 5\% of the total value, ranging from 567$\times$567$\times$231 at 30 K to 297$\times$297$\times$121 at 210 K. We note that to obtain an accurate relaxon solution, these meshes must be odd to respect the wavevector-inversion symmetry.
 To broaden the Dirac delta functions appearing in the scattering rate expressions, we applied a Gaussian smearing approximation, with a broadening of 5 meV for all scattering involving electrons (el-ph, ph-el, and drag calculations) and 2 meV for phonons (phonon-phonon, phonon-isotope).